Friday, April 5, 2019

 b.
 While toddlers and kindergartners generally act intuitively or are instructed in detail how to carry out an activity or else learn it by copying someone, a child begins during these years to experiment.
 This calls for supervision.

-7. True parents and child in a family
+True parents and child in a family

 a.
 The fundamental goal of each child is to become an adult.
+[Stated in EXPO as Adam’s]

 b.
 Toward this end, the child studies older persons, primarily those who are regularly present in the home, but also any whose behavior or appearance strongly attracts attention

-c.
-In most cases, they are the parents who are most often present.
-While it may be necessary for a child to be raised by one parent in the home, it is best for the child for two committed love partners--a man and a woman--to be continuingly the nurturers
+may be necessary for a child to be raised by one parent in the home, it is best

 i.
 A child apprehends when the two act jointly or can otherwise study and attempt to copy which ever one is acting

-iii.
-Most importantly, the child studies the love between the committed man and woman, which is the strongest force in existence.
-EXPO states this only as a conjugal love of a perfected couple]
+the love between the committed man and woman, which is the strongest force

 c.
-A child will also learn from the way true parents respect each other’s dignity
+A child will also learn from the way true parents respect

 d.
 A child particularly chooses to copy any older siblings who are in the home